Intilery/intilery.github.io/docs/sdk/ios.md

 Intilery for iOS makes it simple to send your data to Intilery.

-All of Intilery;s libraries are open-source, so you can [view Intilery for iOS on GitHub](https://github.com/Intilery/analytics-ios)
+All of Intilery's libraries are open-source, so you can [view Intilery for iOS on GitHub](https://github.com/Intilery/analytics-ios)

 Want to stay updated on releases?
 Subscribe to the [release feed](https://github.com/Intilery/analytics-ios/tags.atom).